 (mapcat f ind) Map a function over every element in an array or tuple and use array to concatenate the results.

 (marshal x &opt reverse-lookup buffer) Marshal a janet value into a buffer and return the buffer.
 The buffer can the later be unmarshalled to reconstruct the initial value.
 Optionally, one can pass in a reverse lookup table to not marshal aliased values that are found in the table.
 Then a forwardlookup table can be used to recover the original janet value when unmarshalling.

 (match x & cases) Pattern matching.
 Match an expression x against any number of cases.
-Easy case is a pattern to match against, followed by an expression to evaluate to if that case is matched.
+Each case is a pattern to match against, followed by an expression to evaluate to if that case is matched.
 A pattern that is a symbol will match anything, binding x's value to that symbol.
 An array will match only if all of it's elements match the corresponding elements in x.
 A table or struct will match if all values match with the corresponding values in x.
 A tuple pattern will match if it's first element matches, and the following elements are treated as predicates and are true.
+The last special case is the '_ symbol, which is a wildcard that will match any value without creating a binding.
 Any other value pattern will only match if it is equal to x.

 (math/abs x) Return the absolute value of x.

 (math/acosh x) Return the hyperbolic arccosine of x.

 (math/asinh x) Return the hyperbolic arcsine of x.

 (math/atan2 y x) Return the arctangent of y/x.
 Works even when x is 0.